JoeLumbley/File-Explorer/README.md

-# File Explorer
+# **File Explorer**

-**File Explorer** is a simple, fast, and user‑friendly file management application designed to make navigating, organizing, and manipulating files intuitive for all users.
-It combines a clean graphical interface with a powerful built‑in **Command Line Interface (CLI)** for those who prefer keyboard‑driven workflows.
+**File Explorer** is a fast, intuitive, and user‑friendly file management application designed to make navigating, organizing, and manipulating files feel effortless.
+It blends a clean graphical interface with a powerful built‑in **Command Line Interface (CLI)**, giving users the freedom to work the way they prefer clicking, typing, or mixing both.

 <img width="1266" height="733" alt="149" src="https://github.com/user-attachments/assets/bafb4169-6cc3-4623-a781-2dc73ec1cf5e" />

-The application is built around clarity, predictability, and emotional safety.
-Whether you prefer clicking, typing, or shortcut‑driven workflows, File Explorer adapts to your style.
+The entire application is built around clarity, predictability, and emotional safety.
+Whether you’re exploring folders visually or issuing precise commands, File Explorer adapts to your workflow and stays out of your way.

 [ Table of Contents](#table-of-contents)

+---

 ## **Features**

 ### **Graphical Interface**
-• Browse directories using a tree view and list view.
+• Browse directories using a tree view and list view
-• Perform file operations such as copy, move, delete, and rename.
+• Perform file operations such as copy, move, delete, and rename
-• Use cut, copy, and paste for file and folder management.
+• Use cut, copy, and paste for file and folder management
-• Access context menus for quick actions.
+• Access context menus for quick actions
-• Navigate backward and forward through history.
+• Navigate backward and forward through history
-• View file type icons and real‑time status updates.
+• View file type icons and real‑time status updates
-• Open the **Help Drawer**, a panel with beginner‑friendly documentation.
+• Open the **Help Drawer**, a panel with beginner‑friendly documentation

 ### **Integrated Command Line Interface (CLI)**
-• Fast directory navigation (`cd`).
+• Fast directory navigation (`cd`)
-• File operations (`copy`, `move`, `delete`, `rename`).
+• File operations (`copy`, `move`, `delete`, `rename`)
-• Create text files (`text`, `txt`).
+• Create text files (`text`, `txt`)
-• Search and cycle results (`find`, `findnext`).
+• Search and cycle results (`find`, `findnext`)
-• Type a path to open it directly.
+• Type a path to open it directly
-• Supports quoted paths with spaces.
+• Supports quoted paths with spaces
-• Helpful usage messages and error feedback.
+• Helpful usage messages and clear error feedback
-• Built‑in help system with full documentation in the Help Drawer.
+• Built‑in help system with full documentation in the Help Drawer

 <img width="1266" height="733" alt="145" src="https://github.com/user-attachments/assets/f87f49ed-f19e-4532-8401-e45053e3e57f" />

-The GUI and CLI work together seamlessly, giving users the freedom to choose the workflow that suits them best.
+The GUI and CLI share the same engines and rules, working together seamlessly so users can switch between them without friction.

 [ Table of Contents](#table-of-contents)

 ---